jbusecke/xmovie/README.md

 objects with preset plotfunctions.
 - Provide full customization of plots including animation of plot parameters in time.
-- Use available resources by using [dask](https://github.com/dask/dask) for frame rendering.
+- Use [dask](https://github.com/dask/dask) for computationally efficient
+frame rendering.
-- Use [ffmpeg](https://www.ffmpeg.org/) to enable movie rendering from dataset to finished movie file in jupyter notebooks (my preferred workflow).
+- WIP: Use [ffmpeg](https://www.ffmpeg.org/) to enable movie rendering from dataset to finished movie file in jupyter notebooks (my preferred workflow).